Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Numerical Experiments

 The results are given in Figure \ref{fig:compare}.
-As it can be seen, the FW-ls(op1) variant converges remarkably fast, clearly outperforming all other variants, including the Frank-Wolfe with second option used for line-search (which is probably slowed down to a sub-optimal choice of smoothness parameter $\beta$), and perhaps quite surprisingly, also the regularized variant.

-Importantly, we observe that our initialization already starts FWPG in the regime in which only projected gradient steps are applied.
-In particular, throughout the run, FWPG only maintains a rank-one matrix, as opposed to all other variants.
+We see that the variants RegFW-ls(opt1) and FWPG can indeed be faster than standard Frank-Wolfe with line-search (FW-ls(opt1) and FW-ls(opt2)) when tuned properly.
+In particular, for $\beta =0.1$ which gives the best results for all variants, we see that FWPG has the fastest convergence (with either $c=0.5$ or $c=1.5$).
+Importantly, when examining the rank of the iterates of FWPG, we observe that in all cases except for $(c=1.5,\beta=\sqrt{200})$ and $(c=1.5, \beta=1)$, our initialization already starts FWPG in the regime in which only projected gradient steps are used which means that FWPG only maintains a rank-one matrix throughout the run, as opposed to all other variants.